arvinpsm/Generative-AI/README.md

 # TNSDC-Generative-AI
-Text Detection and Extraction from image using OpenCV
+Text Detection from image using OpenCV